tommysuen/Connect-Four/README.md

 # Connect-Four
-Plays Connect Four as Single Player or AI
+Plays Connect Four in Single Player Mode with AI or Play as Multiplayer.